casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 (Explain-).

 ### Style Specific Model

+Transfer learning:  (Goodfellow et. al.,2016) - le
+The general music data contains a distribution over all types and types of music, while the context dataset was aiming at a very specific

+while the domain context was aiming at a very specific style

 The second iteration will then be trained on a style specific dataset to approach the musical style of the application domain.